broadinstitute/exome-results-browsers/src/browsers/schema/content/terms.md

 ## Citations in publications

-We request that any use of data from the SCHEMA browser cite the consortium's flagship paper, and any online resources that include the data set provide a link to the browser.
+We request that any use of data from the SCHEMA browser cite the consortium's flagship paper: [_Exome sequencing identifies rare coding variants in 10 genes which confer substantial risk for schizophrenia_](https://doi.org/10.1101/2020.09.18.20192815), and that any online resources that include the data set provide a link to this browser.